 What is an ATS?

 An ATS is software that companies use to manage job applications.
 Large employers receive hundreds — sometimes thousands — of applications for a single role.
 ATS software scans and ranks resumes automatically, filtering out candidates before a recruiter ever reviews them.
+Studies suggest that over 75% of resumes are rejected by ATS systems before reaching a human.

 How does ATS work?

 ATS systems scan your resume for specific keywords, phrases, and formatting signals.
-They're looking for matches between your resume and the job description.
-The closer the match, the higher your ranking — and the more likely a recruiter will actually see your application.
+They look for matches between your resume and the job description.
+Common reasons ATS systems reject resumes:

 - Missing keywords from the job description